-The rest of us need information, guidebooks and endless days of planning.
-Else, we settle for hotels or if we are savvy enough, an Airbnb experience which will most likely be limiting.
+The rest of us need information, guidebooks, and endless days of planning.
+Else, we settle for hotels or if we are savvy enough, an Airbnb experience will most likely be limiting.

 With the need for unique stays and local experiences, travelers have identified other ways of hacking accommodation all over the World.
 Kenya is not an exception.

 Today, you can stay in a rustic house for lower rates than you would in a five-star hotel in any city.
 If such an experience is something you would consider, here are my top picks in Kenya.

 Please note: These accommodation facilities change all the time.
 Today a jewel, tomorrow a bunch of dilapidated structures.
 For that reason, I will not give descriptions.
 Check them out and be the judge.

 20 Unique and Offbeat experiential stays in Kenya

 - Wildebeest Eco Camp (Nairobi) – Website & Reviews

 - Karen Camp (Nairobi) – Website & Reviews

 - Jungle Junction (Nairobi) – Reviews on TripAdvisor